The Nebraska State Patrol

 Patrol Division

 The Nebraska State Patrol was formed in 1937 as the Nebraska Safety Patrol to deal with the rising problem of traffic crashes on our state's roads.
-Today the mission of the men and women of the Field Services Division remains the same, but the way in which that mission is carried out is vastly different.
+Today the mission of the men and women of the Patrol Division remains the same, but the way in which that mission is carried out is vastly different.

 Uniformed troopers assigned to six Troop Area Headquarters patrol more than 10,000,000 miles of Nebraska roadways a year.
 By leveraging technology such as real time crash data and analyzing calls for service, troopers are placed in areas where they can be most effective.